 The delivery game is a part of the restaurant industry for good - love it or hate it.
 There have been several incredibly successful delivery services of late, and they’ve begun to gain a bit of well-deserved attention.
-Owners are wondering how services like GrubHub and DoorDash took off seemingly overnight with excellent delivery numbers - and luckily for you, Cuboh has all the deets.
+Owners are wondering how services like GrubHub and DoorDash took off seemingly overnight with excellent delivery numbers - and how this can translate to their own delivery sales.
+Luckily for you, Cuboh has all the deets.

 So let’s take a look at some surefire ways to up that delivery game and step into the 21st century, shall we?
 If you’re wondering how to increase your restaurant’s delivery sales - we’ve got you covered.

 How to Increase Delivery Orders in 6 Easy Steps

 We’ll start slow here, as there’s a lot of ground to cover.
 First things first - the basics, the things that are overlooked so often that you’ll cringe.

 Restauranteurs aren’t exactly known for their internet savviness; by extension, restaurant websites are often barebones or nonexistent.
 This is entirely unacceptable.